 If you’d like a more exact way of determining your specific life insurance needs, go to http://www.lifehappens.org/life-insurance-needs-calculator/ and input your specific information.
 This is the best life insurance needs analysis calculator that I’ve ever seen.

-If you do have health issues like diabetes, heart disease, or any other issues that may cause you to pay more for life insurance, buy as much as you can afford and that fits your budget.
+If you do have health issues like diabetes, cardiac disease, or any other issues that may cause you to pay more for life insurance, buy as much as you can afford and that fits your budget.
 Having any life insurance is better than having none.

 Some insurance companies will issue low amounts like $50,000 or even $25,000.